Urethritis and Urethral Discharge in Men

 - Pain or burning when you pass urine.
 This may be confused with a urine infection.

-- You may have irritation inside the penis, or a feeling of wanting to pass urine frequently.
+- You may have soreness or irritation inside the penis, or a feeling of wanting to pass urine frequently.

 - Some men with urethritis never develop any symptoms.
 For example, up to half of men with chlamydial infection (the most common cause of NGU) do not have any symptoms.